Two NYPD officers have been indicted on charges they tried to...

 Two NYPD officers, including a Long Islander, have been indicted on charges they covered up a drunken driving crash involving an off-duty cop, Manhattan prosecutors said Friday.

-Michael Caligiuri, 31, of Long Beach and Ryan McLoughlin, 30, of Suffern, Rockland County, were each charged with first-degree tampering with public records, first-degree falsifying business records, tampering with physical evidence and two counts of official misconduct, the Manhattan District Attorney's Office said in a news release.
+Michael Caligiuri, 31, of Long Beach, and Ryan McLoughlin, 30, of Suffern, Rockland County, were each charged with first-degree tampering with public records, first-degree falsifying business records, tampering with physical evidence and two counts of official misconduct, the Manhattan District Attorney's Office said in a news release.

-"The defendants allegedly went to great lengths to protect a fellow officer from accountability," said Manhattan District Attorney Alvin K. Bragg in a statement.
+"The defendants allegedly went to great lengths to protect a fellow officer from accountability," said District Attorney Alvin K. Bragg in a statement.
 "This type of conduct significantly harms the public trust in law enforcement.
 Everyone must be treated the same under the law, regardless of their position or background."

 Defense attorneys for the officers could not be reached for comment.
 An NYPD spokesperson said in an email that the officers have been suspended without pay and "the NYPD initiated this investigation and then referred the case to the Manhattan DA’s office."